 Q: Is there a proper way to put the cart at the curb?

-A: Yes, there are arrows on the cart that show you which direction it should face in order for the "arm" of the truck to pick it up.
-As always, you want to keep the cart at least five feet away from your trash so they are not mixed and the "arm" has room to grab the container.
+A: Yes, place the metal bar facing the street; there is also an arrow on the cart that shows you which direction it should face in order for the "arm" of the truck to pick it up.
+As always, you want to keep the cart at least three feet away from your rubbish so the "arm" has room to grab the cart.
 Please keep the cart away from hydrants, poles, trees or anything that could hinder the "arm" from grabbing the cart.

 Q: When do I take the cart out?

-A: Take your cart out on your normal trash day.
-Keep in mind, all residents are supposed to place the trash and recycling out after 5:00 p.m. the night before trash day - there is an ordinance prohibiting you from putting it out earlier.
-Also, please bring the carts, as well as your garbage cans, back in as soon as possible.
+A: Take the cart out on your normal rubbish day.
+Keep in mind, all residents are to place rubbish and recycling out after 5:00pm the night before rubbish day - Ordinance 2009-72 prohibits residents from putting it out earlier.
+Please have the cart out by 7:00am the day of pickup.
+Also, please bring the cart (as well as the rubbish cart) back in as soon as possible.

 Q: Who is responsible for maintenance if your cart needs repair?

-A: The new Toter carts have a ten year warranty from the manufacturer.
-The City of Lyndhurst Service Department will repair your cart or exchange it for a new cart, depending on circumstances and what repairs are warranted.
+A: The City of Lyndhurst Service Department will repair your cart or exchange it, depending on circumstances and what repairs are warranted.